Oh, i mean Jamia Millia Islamia.

 लेकिन यहां तो रैन बसेरे थे क्या हुए”

-~I have a newfound love for Faiz Ahmed Faiz, Ghalib and Urdu poetry in general.
+-I have a newfound respect for Faiz Ahmed Faiz, Ghalib and Urdu poetry in general.
 I used to groan in desperation to my mother- “As if the Bengali dominance wasn’t enough in Literature, I now have Urdu in my life.”
 This, because, in the first lecture, a student quoted a shaayar to accentuate his viewpoint on the poetry of Thomas Gray.
 So you can imagine… 😛

 Dr. Zakir Husain Mausoleum and Museum.
 One of the calmest places in Jamia. 🙂